Issue Brief // Warrants & Due Process

 Two-Year Pause on New Immigration Detention Facilities

-Imposes a two-year moratorium on new immigration detention facilities in Georgia, halting the rapid expansion of the federal detention footprint at taxpayer expense.
+Imposes a two-year moratorium on new immigration detention facilities in Georgia.

 Checking Georgia Legislature status...